jarusll/the-logs/index.md

 Did some clean up as well.
 I need to do some more for mobile.
 Todays plan is to host the site on vps.
 The biggest letdown will be cicd.
 I have automated build triggers on submodule push.
 I don't know how I'll achieve that on vps.

+I have `next lexicographic permutation` in pipeline today.

 # 2022-05-29

 I wrote a piece today.
 One is half done.